Rena has been a freelance writer since 2006. She often writes about animals and is currently owned by one dog and two goldfish.

 4. Are they found in the wild today?

 No. They are purely domesticated.

 5. Are wild guinea pigs the same as pet guinea pigs?

-There are small rodents that look very similar to guinea pigs in Patagonia, Peru, Uruguay, Argentina and Brazil, but they are separate species of rodents.
+There are small rodents that look very similar to guinea pigs in Patagonia, Peru, Uruguay, Argentina, and Brazil, but they are separate species of rodents.
 It is unknown if those species are the ancestors of today’s pet guinea pigs.
-The wild guinea pig-like species like the Montane guinea pig (Cavia tschudii) and the Brazilian guinea pig (Cavia aperea) have a different digestive system and only come in dark colors.
+The wild guinea pig-like species like the Montane guinea pig (Cavia tschudi) and the Brazilian guinea pig (Cavia aperea) have different digestive systems and only come in dark colors.